mpoteryk/favourites-for-spotify/README.md

 <!-- ### Prerequisites
 You will need to have the following installed on your machine:
-* Python
 -->

 ### Installation (_in progress_)

+1. Create a [Spotify for Developers](https://developer.spotify.com/dashboard/login) account and set up a new app.
+Under Redirect URI, add your localhost port.
+For example, http://localhost:5000/callback.
+    * If you've added a different one, in ```auth.py``` change ```CLIENT_URL```.

+2. In an ```.env``` file, add the Client ID and Client Secret from your Spotify for Developers account

-1. Clone this repository to your local machine
+3. Clone this repository to your local machine
 ```
 git clone https://github.com/YOUR-USERNAME/favourites-for-spotify.git
 ```

-2. Create a virtual environment within the project directory and activate it
+4. Create a virtual environment within the project directory and activate it
 ```
 python3 -m venv venv
 ```